passbolt/passbolt-windows/README.md

 ### Trouble shooting
 - I have changed the current user but the last is still present :
+Webview are built with the previous user, it is the reason why you still have the previous user.
 Rebuild you Background webview with the mocked user.
 - I have started the application, visual studio failed when calling API In case of https, it not accept to have an untrusted certificate.
 You have to trust the certificate of your API.